abhishekakhand737/Numpy/README.md

 ### Broadcasting

 Broadcasting is the mechanism that allows NumPy to apply operations between arrays of different shapes without explicitly copying data.
 The rules are: dimensions are compared trailing-to-leading; a dimension of size 1 is stretched to match the other; dimensions that are absent are treated as size 1.
-Once these rules are understood, broadcasting reduces entire categories of explicit loops.
+Once these rules are understood, broadcasting reduces entire categories of explicit the loops.

 ### Aggregation Along Axes